Note to the reader:

 Subscribe to our newsletter!

 First click testing = testing to see where users click first.

 The end.
 Thanks for reading!

-Just kidding, of course.
-Although that is the long and short of it, there’s lots more to know: like why the first click for each task is so essential; when it makes sense to explore where and why users are clicking; and, how to conduct your own first click test.
+Just kidding—although that is the long and short of it, there’s lots more to know: like why the first click for each task is so essential, when it makes sense to explore where and why users are clicking, and how to conduct your own first click test.

 In 2006, Bob Bailey and Cari Wolfson conducted one of the most influential usability studies out there.
 Their findings are still relevant today, and will probably stay relevant for years to come.
 Their study revealed that when users had trouble executing the very first thing they wanted to do on a website, “they frequently had problems finding the overall correct answer for the entire task scenario.”